How to Read a Hospital Monitor and Interpret Key Parameters

 When to Worry

 You should worry if the heart rate goes much higher or lower than normal for your age.
 For adults, a heart rate below 50 or above 120 can be a sign of trouble.
 Fast heart rates may mean fever, pain, or heart problems.
 Slow rates can happen with certain medicines or heart conditions.
 Always tell your nurse if you see a number outside the normal range.
+Learn more about alarm thresholds in our guide on heart rate alarm high/low: when to worry.

-Modern ICU monitors, give very accurate heart rate readings.
+Modern ICU monitors give very accurate heart rate readings.
 About 85% of measurements are within 3 beats per minute of your true heart rate, and 91% are within 5 beats per minute.

 How to Read a Hospital Monitor